jmigpin/editor/README.md

 These commands run on a row toolbar, or on the top toolbar with the active-row.

+- `NewFile <name>`: create (and open) new file at the row directory.
+Fails it the file already exists.
 - `Save`: save file
 - `Reload`: reload content
 - `CloseRow`: close row